SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 in a collection with no defined ordering.
 Each value is associated with a unique :newTerm:`key`, which acts as an identifier for that value within the dictionary.
-Unlike items in an array, items in a dictionary do not have a specified order.
+Unlike items in an array, items in a dictionary don't have a specified order.
 You use a dictionary when you need to look up values based on their identifier, in much the same way that a real-world dictionary is used to look up the definition for a particular word.